maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 structure the Instance is provided in more detail in the [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

-Upon receiving a request to retrieve a specific registered instances, the service will access its database to locate, retrieve and package the Instance object that matches the provided ID.
-If the ID is not located, for example because it has  been selected by mistake, then the service make that clear in the response generated.
+Upon receiving a request to retrieve a specific registered Instance, the service will access its database to locate, retrieve and package the Instance object that matches the provided ID.
+If the ID is not located, for example because it has  been selected by mistake, the service will make that clear in the response generated.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally